-Dean Cole is a Professional Graphic Designer and Illustrator from Ottawa, Ont.
+Dean Cole is a Senior Graphic Designer, Illustrator, & UX/UI Designer from Ottawa, Ont.
 Canada.
-Having been a professional designer for over 10 years, he has worked in various fields and on multiple projects.
+Having been a professional designer for over 12 years, he has worked in various fields and on multiple projects.
 A graduate of the Algonquin College Graphic Design program (2010), Dean has won several awards in his field and has also had illustrations published in magazines and web articles.

-In the beginning of his design career, Dean started working for Design Interpretive, a small industrial design company.
+In the beginning of his design career, Dean worked with Design Interpretive, a small industrial design company.
 While there, he created a series of icons and modifiers, as well as User Interface Design for Vesta 9-1-1, an Emergency Communications System that is being used world-wide to dispatch Emergency Medical Services.
 He also got his opportunity to create mock ups, concepts, style guides, and wire frames for Mobile Applications.

 After DI, Dean went on to start Dean Cole Design, his personal freelance design business.
 He worked on album art for bands, a series of designs for longboards and skateboards, and even took a bit of time to curate a collection of illustrations for clothing.
 Unfortunately, this couldn't pay the bills and money was getting tight.
 After contacting and trying to work with a few startup companies around the city, things were just getting more and more difficult to maintain, and being a freelancer wasn't going to cut it anymore.

 With his User Interface and User Experience skills and knack for Digital Illustration, Dean started working on his first mobile game design project with Smoke Labs and Magmic.
 They were looking for a Graphic Designer who could create a set of characters and mock up an interface for the new mobile version of the Mattel board game, Blokus.
 He was also involved in creating promotional posters and materials for the Ottawa International Gaming Conference in 2014.